Skip to contents

 n

-Number of categories in the orientation aesthetic (i.e. "x" or "y").
-For faceted plots, use the maximum n within a facet.
+Number of categories in the orientation aesthetic (that is, "x" or "y").
+For faceted plots, use the maximum n across facets.

 n_dodge